Mike Hosking: Prime Minister Jacinda Ardern's fairy dust is starting to wear off

 The rumours are rife that our Prime Minister is actually in the country this week and looking to attend to domestic matters - and she's got a bit on her plate.

-And because Jacinda Ardern's plate is getting more and more fuller, what you are seeing increasingly is the sad reality that a reputation has been formed, and is starting to cement in place.
+And because Jacinda Ardern's plate is getting more and more full, what you are seeing increasingly is the sad reality that a reputation has been formed, and is starting to cement in place.
 That is of a leader that isn't exactly hands-on, across the brief, decisive, or omnipresent.

 This is a Government that's drifting.